As a Leader: Influencing Behavior in the 21st Century

-My name is Kenneth Warren and I’m an MBA student in Arlington, Virginia.
-I earned a Bachelor of Science in Management after an enlistment in the United States Army and a deployment to Afghanistan.
-Before that, I was a in a band for nearly ten years.
-We toured the US, the Middle East, and Asia; performed with international acts such as Bon Jovi and the Gin Blossoms; and were featured on TV networks such as MTV and E!
+My name is Kenneth Warren.
+I earned a Master's in Business Administration and a Bachelor of Science in Management after an enlistment in the United States Army and a deployment to Afghanistan.
+Before that, I was in a band for nearly ten years.
+We toured the U.S., the Middle East, and Asia; performed with international acts such as Bon Jovi and the Gin Blossoms; and were featured on TV networks such as MTV and E!
 Entertainment.

 It doesn’t matter if you are a new or seasoned leader – if you aren’t familiar with these topics and how you can utilize them to influence behavior, then this course is for you.
 If you are familiar with these topics, then a new perspective may help you approach uncooperative employees with a fresh mentality.